-Makua jewelry
+MÂkua jewelry

 ROLE

-USA / COLOMBIA
+COLOMBIA

 Creative Direction .
-Web design .
+Graphic Design .
 Strategy

-Partnering with indigenous communities for inclusive innovation
+Partnering with indigenous communities in Colombia

-Alongside Maria-Paulina Arango, Creative director of Makua.
+Alongside Maria-Paulina Arango, Founder of Makua.

 Kuna women sharing their ancestral knowledge